chrissimpkins/PyDOC/README.md

 ### Search with the Command Palette

-Select text in the editor then the command palette keybinding (see above) to open the command palette.
+Select a built-in Python object in your editor text then the command palette keybinding (see above) to open the command palette.
 Type 'pydoc' and then select either `Python 2 Doc Search (PyDOC)` or `Python 3 Doc Search (PyDOC)`.